Q: What is the best size for me?

 Q: When will my order arrive?

 A: We ship Monday through Friday (excluding holidays) from Columbus, Ohio.
 We use UPS Ground for standard shipping, therefore orders with PO Box addresses may experience a processing delay.
 Transit times vary, typically ranging from 1-2 days to many midwestern cities, 2-3 days to the east coast, and 5-7 days to the west coast.
-Standard Ship (free) orders received by 1pm EST will ship within 2 business days.
-Priority Ship orders received by 1pm EST will ship the same day.
-Please see our complete shipping policy here: https://relwen.com/pages/shipping-returns
+Standard Ship (free) orders received by 12 noon ET typically ship within 2 business days.
+Priority Ship orders received by 12 noon ET will ship the same day.
+Please click on our shipping policy for more details.

 Q: Do you ship internationally?